Mihai Tentea

-Mihai Cristian Țentea (born 30 December 1998) is a Romanian bobsledder.
-He competed in the two-man event at the 2018 and 2022 Winter Olympics.
+Mihai Cristian Tentea (born 30 December 1998) is a Romanian bobsledder.
+He competed in the two-man event at the 2018, 2022 and 2026 Winter Olympics.

 Career

 He was the youngest athlete in competition in 2018.

+At the two-man event at the 2026 Winter Olympics, Tentea with his teammate George Iordache finished in fifth place.
+This was Romania's best result in any Winter Olympics event since 1992.